 However introducing synonyms for handling spelling errors, over-/understemming, decomposition problems is something different and represent nothing more than a non-scalable short-term solution to a much bigger problem.
 As it produces other problems like unmanageable lists of thousands of synonyms, very complex queries with sometimes transitive matches especially when you have to deal with multi-term synonyms.

-Finding a totally new approach
+Finding a totally new approach to On-Site Search

 When we at CXP decided to create a new kind of search appliance, we didn’t want to invent yet another search engine.
 Nor did we want to create even better tweaks for existing search engines.